caindy/caindy.github.io/_posts/2015-06-27-emacs-begin.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Began learning emacs via <a href="https://twitter.com/spacemacs">@spacemacs</a> Just had a strong sense of existential angst, as if by going further my life will be irrevocably altered</p>&mdash; Christopher Atkins (@CAIndy) <a href="https://twitter.com/CAIndy/status/615702309805256704">June 30, 2015</a></blockquote>

 # So You Wanna Learn Emacs?
+> The best editor is [...]
+Emacs *and* Vim! -[Spacemacs](https://github.com/syl20bnr/spacemacs)

+## How I Got Here
 A little background about my (lack of) `vim` skills.
 I use `vim` keybindings quite a bit in Visual Studio, via VsVim (thanks Jared Par!), however I'm really a novice, despite heavy usage of the most basic commands.
-I started my programming career during the dotcom era and found my way into the industry with very little formal training due to that huge supply-side shortfall in the talent market.
-Over the years I've done a lot of independent professional study, having learned a few languages, but I've not really invested in learning tools outside of Visual Studio and Resharper.
-The latter I picked up as a Thoughtworker, along with intense use of `git`.
-At LambdaConf this year I met Andrew Cherry (@kolektiv) and in the course of discussing all things F#, he mentioned that he does most of his development on OSX in Emacs; I'd always intended to make an earnest attempt to learn the same, but this renewed my resolve.
-So, here I am.
+Over the years I've invested in learning tools like Resharper to speed up my development, but at LambdaConf this year I met Andrew Cherry (@kolektiv) and in the course of discussing all things F#, he mentioned that he does most of his development on OSX in Emacs.
+Then I saw that Chris McCord of Phoenix fame had moved from Vim to Emacs Evil mode.
+I'd always intended to make an earnest attempt to learn the same, but this renewed my resolve.
+I didn't want to lose all the things I learned in Vim, so Spacemacs FTW!

 # Getting Started
 Like a lot of folks, I work on a Macbook Pro.
 Here's some prerequisites for getting started with Spacemacs: